Oregon Pacific Railroad 5100

 Oregon Pacific Railroad No. 5100

-Number 5100 is a very intresting locomotive.
-It was one of several diesels that served on the Weyerhauser Mohawk Division.
+Number 5100 is a very interesting locomotive.
+It was one of several diesels that served on the Weyerhauser Mohawk

 The 5104 was in poor condition and was scrapped, but Mr. Samuels was able to salvage the trucks which were later installed